SrinivasEsapalli/Git/Readme.md

 ## ls
 gives the list of files at the particular directory

-## -lrt
+## ls -lrt
- to list all the files and directories in system
+ prints the files and directories in the reverse order

 ## ls -l
 to list all the files with their permissions